serodriguez68/react-cheatsheet-udemy-2019/README.md

 `npm install --save react-router-dom`.

-Make sure the "-dom is there".
+Make sure the "-dom" is there.
 We NEVER want to install `react-router` by itself.
 We want a higher level package:
 - `react-router-dom`: for DOM react (even if we use Redux).
 - `react-router-native`: for react native.